stephanbakker/portfoliooz/README.md

 TODO:

-more sensible folder structure/cleanup should I use logger like winston?
-What is the benefit? split flickr authenticate into service, now different in page and pages write tests use jscs/eslint look at webpack, wtf is it doing
+    more sensible folder structure/cleanup remove flickr credentials from git, into environment stuff split flickr authenticate into service, now different in page and pages write tests use jscs/eslint look at webpack, wtf is it doing

+maybe:
+should I use logger like winston?
+What is the benefit?

 client